ruotianluo/pytorch-faster-rcnn/README.md

   **Note**: If you cannot get the reported numbers (78.7 on my side), then probabaly the NMS function is compiled improperly, refer to [Issue 5](https://github.com/endernewton/tf-faster-rcnn/issues/5).

 ### Train your own model
 1. Download pre-trained models and weights.
-The current code support VGG16 and Resnet V1 models.
-Pre-trained models are provided by slim, you can get the pre-trained models [here](https://github.com/tensorflow/models/tree/master/slim#pre-trained-models) and set them in the ``data/imagenet_weights`` folder.
-For example for VGG16 model, you can set up like:
+The current code support ~~VGG16~~ and Resnet V1 models.
+Pre-trained models are provided by [pytorchr-resnet](https://github.com/ruotianluo/pytorch-resnet) (the ones with caffe in the name), you can download the pre-trained models and set them in the ``data/imagenet_weights`` folder. ~~For example for VGG16 model, you can set up like:~~
    ```Shell
    mkdir -p data/imagenet_weights
    cd data/imagenet_weights